 McGarry says younger investors seeking less risk may want to couple mutual fund portfolios with some annuity exposure, and those within 10 years of retirement may lean their portfolios toward variable annuities that offer market upside until retirement, and then guaranteed income.

 A final consideration is what to do when you’re faced with a large unexpected healthcare cost today.
-One answer may be a securities based loan, which may be available to qualified Morgan Stanley clients.
+One answer may be a securities based loan.
 When faced with a large healthcare expense, investors often liquidate financial assets to cover liabilities.
 However, this strategy may have costs which are not always obvious, such as tax consequences, potential loss of future growth or an imbalance in your portfolio’s asset allocation.

 Once approved, a securities based loan may allow you to gain quick access to funds for a variety of needs while providing the opportunity may leave your portfolio intact and the strategy unchanged.
 Your Morgan Stanley Financial Advisor can provide you with additional information about the options available to you to help optimize your balance sheet and potentially cover large unexpected healthcare expenses.